 Business Development Manager, Andrew Nash, examines the conflict between the design of modern urban apartments and the spec of ventilation in an article for H&V News Magazine, January 2017 edition.

-The design of modern urban apartments too often comes into conflict with the scope of the ventilation – not only the use, location and size but also installation method of the MVHR systems being specified.
+The design of modern urban apartments too often comes into conflict with the scope of ventilation solutions – not only the use, location and size but also the installation method of the MVHR systems being specified.
 We’re essentially asking too much of the system and then wondering why it’s noisy.

 View the January 2017 edition of H&V News here!

 The design of modern apartments often leads to overheating.
 The location of city-centre apartments is often in problematic zones: next to or above railway lines, next to busy roads and roundabouts.
 Air pollution and noise pollution can mean that windows cannot be opened to control temperature or to provide purge ventilation.
 So the overheating, which is already a problem with building design, becomes a greater issue.

 While building regulations drive us towards super-sealed buildings that lose little energy through infiltration, marketing trends have encouraged properties with large glazed areas.
 In the middle of summer, you have to run the MVHR system at elevated speeds to move air through the property faster to reduce the risk of overheating.
 Given the percentage of glazing in some modern developments, it’s like ventilating a high-rise greenhouse.